MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/acx-multi-circuit-composition.md

 ---
-title: ACX multi-circuit composition
+title: ACX multi circuit composition
-description: This topic provides a summary of multi-circuit composition ms.date: 02/16/2023 ms.localizationpriority: medium
+description: This topic provides a summary of multi circuit composition ms.date: 04/19/2023 ms.localizationpriority: medium
 ---

-# ACX multi-circuit composition
+# ACX multicircuit composition

 >[!IMPORTANT]
 > Some information relates to a prerelease product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.

-This topic discusses ACX multi-circuit composition.
-For a general overview of ACX and list of ACX terms, see [ACX Audio Class Extensions Overview](acx-audio-class-extensions-overview.md).
+This topic discusses ACX multi circuit composition.
+For a general overview of ACX and list of ACX terms, see [ACX audio class extensions overview](acx-audio-class-extensions-overview.md).

+As described in [Summary of ACX objects](acx-summary-of-objects.md), an AcxCircuit represents a partial or full audio path to a user perceived audio device (speakers, mic, etc.).
+An AcxCircuit has at least one input pin and one output pin (ACXPIN), and it may aggregate one or more AcxElements-like objects.

+## ACX circuit identification

+Every ACX circuit has a circuit identifier.
+ACX defines the following:

+- *Name (str)*, uniquely identifies this circuit audio device type.
+It is used to locate INF’s setting, and it is part of the symbolic link used to access this circuit from a remote device.
+Example: “Render0”, “Render1” or “Capture0”.

+- *Symbolic link*.
+A symbolic link is associated with all the exposed circuits.
+Clients use this symbolic link to open a communication path with the device/circuit.

+- *Circuit’s component ID (guid)*.
+Uniquely identifies the circuit instance (vendor specific).
+It cannot be used in the AcxCircuitTemplate bindings if the Circuit URI was specified.

+- *Circuit’s component URI (str)*.
+Uniquely identifies the circuit instance (vendor specific).
+It cannot be used in the AcxCircuitTemplate bindings if the Circuit ID was specified.

+- *Circuit Factory’s component ID (guid)*.
+Uniquely identifies the circuit factory instance (vendor specific).
+It cannot be used in the AcxCircuitTemplate bindings if the Circuit Factory URI was specified.

+- *Circuit Factory’s component URI (str)*.
+Uniquely identifies the circuit factory instance (vendor specific).
+It cannot be used in the AcxCircuitTemplate bindings if the Circuit Factory ID was specified.

 ## ACX circuit composition